RichardMidnight/pi-safe/README.md

  # References

-Thanks to Raspberry Pi for how to read and write an image file.
+Thanks to the Raspberry Pi foundation for instructions on how to read and write an image file.

 Thanks to https://github.com/Drewsif/PiShrink for the PiShrink engine.